Wave-appropriate reconstruction of compressible flows: physics-constrained acoustic dissipation and rank-1 entropy wave correction: Results

 \begin{itemize} \item First, the acoustic dissipation enters through a completely different mechanism than in WA-3 or WA-5.
 In the wave-appropriate reconstruction framework, the bias is applied during the reconstruction step by blending left- and right-biased polynomials in characteristic space.
 In WA-KEP, the reconstruction is first-order piecewise constant, and the bias is instead applied through the Rusanov dissipative flux acting on the normal momentum alone.
 Despite this difference in mechanism, the stabilizing effect is identical: a controlled acoustic upwind bias suppresses the vortical instability.

-\item Second, the fact that $\eta_a \approx 0.56$ stabilizes a scheme with zero background dissipation on any wave family, while $\eta_a^* = 0.54$ suffices for WA-3 where the entropy wave has MUSCL dissipation and $\eta_a^* = 0.6010$ suffices for WA-5 where the higher order reduces intrinsic dissipation, provides further evidence that the acoustic stability boundary is governed by the interaction between acoustic upwinding and the base scheme's dissipation level.
-All three values lie in the range $\eta_a \in [0.54,\, 0.6010]$, confirming that a small acoustic upwind bias above the central value of 0.5 is both necessary and sufficient for stability across fundamentally different discretization strategies. \end{itemize}
+\item Second, the value $\eta_a \approx 0.56$ stabilizes the dominant shear-layer instability in a scheme with zero background dissipation on any wave family, while $\eta_a^* = 0.54$ and $\eta_a^* = 0.6010$ are the optimized values for the reconstruction-based WA-3 and WA-5 schemes.
+The comparison suggests that a small acoustic upwind bias above the central value of 0.5 is important across fundamentally different discretization strategies, but the WA-KEP value itself should not be interpreted as a separately optimized universal threshold. \end{itemize}

 Table~\ref{tab:dsl_vorticity} reports the maximum $z$-vorticity at $t=1$ on the $320\times320$ grid.
 The reference value computed on the $1600\times1600$ grid is $\omega_{z,\max}=81$.
 Physically acceptable results should reproduce this value within a reasonable tolerance; values significantly above the reference indicate spurious vorticity amplification due to numerical oscillations rather than physical roll-up.